stormpath/stormpath-documentation/source/saml_idp_guides.rst

 - A Stormpath account with at least an Advanced plan

-- A developer Account, plus a configured Application, with one of the following Identity Providers who support SAML:
+- A developer Account with one of the following Identity Providers who support SAML:

     - :ref:`Salesforce <salesforce>`
     - :ref:`OneLogin <onelogin>`